-Patients can count on Dr. Fernando Garcia to provide them with ample information about all of their weight loss surgery options.
-At his Tijuana weight loss surgery center, Dr. Garcia always gives patients the information that they need in order to make confident decisions about their weight and overall wellness.
+Patients can count on our surgeons to provide them with ample information about all of their weight loss surgery options.
+At our Tijuana weight loss surgery center, our doctors always give patients the information that they need in order to make confident decisions about their weight and overall wellness.

 A few days ago, we looked at gastric sleeve (sleeve gastrectomy) and what patients can expect as they heal.
 Let's continue looking at the recovery process by focusing on the second week after the surgery has been performed.

 General Expectations: The Second Week of Gastric Sleeve Recovery

 As patients enter their second week of recovery, they should notice a mild improvement in overall side effects, at least with regard to soreness and discomfort.
 Fatigue may still be an issue, though with a little walking to promote circulation, this should no longer be as significant.

 By the second week, patients will be able to alter their diet slightly, graduating from clear liquids to others kinds of fluids as they transition back to solid foods.

 Common Side Effects in the Second Week of Gastric Sleeve Recovery

 As with the first week of recovery, patients will typically notice issues with soreness, changes in mood, dry skin, sensations of cold, and a feeling akin to the flu.
 These are all normal, and they typically are improved in the second week after surgery.